 There is always a huge difference between a language that you are learning in the classroom and the language that you are learning in a specific country.
 You will realize that the most important words are French slang words.
 You will need it to understand the locals, the movies, and the songs.
-Before reading this article, I invite you for a better understanding to read the article about the verlan in French, I will mention it a lot in this article: What is the Backward French Slang of Verlan?
+Before reading this article, I invite you for a better understanding to read the article about the verlan in French, I will mention it a lot in this article: Verlan: The Backward French Slang.

 Now let’s start this list of French slang phrases!